Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 How much does the Anthropic Claude API cost per million tokens in 2026?

-Anthropic offers three main pricing tiers: Claude Haiku 4.5 at $1 input / $5 output per million tokens (fastest), Claude Sonnet 4.5 at $3 input / $15 output (balanced), and Claude Opus 4.5 at $5 input / $25 output (most capable).
+Anthropic offers three recommended tiers as of March 2026: Claude Haiku 4.5 at $1 input / $5 output per million tokens (fastest), Claude Sonnet 4.6 at $3 input / $15 output (balanced), and Claude Opus 4.6 at $5 input / $25 output (most capable).
+Both 4.6 models include the full 1M token context window at standard pricing.
 Legacy models like Claude Opus 4.1 cost significantly more at $15/$75 per million tokens.
-The Claude 4.5 series represents a 67% cost reduction over previous generations.
+The 4.5/4.6 generation represents a 67% cost reduction over previous generations.

 What is extended thinking and how is it priced?